miLibris/flask-rest-jsonapi/README.rst

 Flask-Rest-JSONAPI
 ##################
 Flask-Rest-JSONAPI is a flask extension to build REST api.
 It combines the power of `Flask-Restless <https://flask-restless.readthedocs.io/en/stable/>`_ and the flexibility of `Flask-RESTful <http://flask-restful-cn.readthedocs.io/en/0.3.5/a>`_ around a strong specification `JSONAPI 1.0 <http://jsonapi.org/>`_.
-This framework is design to quickly build REST api and to fit the complexity of real life projects with legacy data and different data storages.
+This framework is design to quickly build REST api and to fit the complexity of real life projects with legacy data and multiple data storages.

 Install
 =======